objectified/vdist/README.md

 ## How to contribute
 I would certainly appreciate your help!
 Issues, feature requests and pull requests are more than welcome.
 I'm guessing I would need much more effort creating more profiles, but any help is appreciated!

+## Questions and Answers
+*Q: Can I use vdist without running my own OS package mirrors, Docker registry and PyPI index?*
+Yes you can.
+But your builds will be rather slow, and you won't have the advantages a private PyPI index will provide you with.
+It's not hard to set up, especially when using Docker.

+*Q: Updating the Docker image takes a long time for every build.
+How can I speed this up?*
+This will happen when you're using plain Docker images from the central Docker hub, which are probably not up to date with the latest packages.
+Also, vdist will try to install fpm as a ruby gem when it's not available yet.
+Installing ruby gems can take a long time.
+Next to this, vdist will by default compile a Python interpreter for you, which takes quite a while to build as well.
+For creating the most self contained builds with maximum speed, read the "Optimizing your build environment" section in the vdist documentation.

+*Q: Why do you compile a Python interpreter from scratch?
+Is the OS provided interpreter not good enough?*
+As with your module dependencies, you want to be sure that your application is as self contained as possible, using only those versions that you trust.
+The Python interpreter should be no exception to this.
+Also since we're using virtualenv, we need to make sure that the same interpreter that was used to set up the virtualenv can still be used at runtime.
+To have this guarantee, the interpreter is shipped.

+*Q: Can vdist be used to create Docker images for my application, instead of OS packages?*
+At the moment there is no builtin support for this, although I guess it could be done.
+When in high demand, I can look into it.

+*Q: Why didn't you just plug into setuptools/distutils, or an existing build tool like PyBuilder?*
+I could have done that, but it seemed that it would get a little messy.
+Having said that, I'm all ears when people want such a thing.